zowe/zowe-chat/CONTRIBUTING.md

  ### File Naming Guidelines

  * Class names should match files names.
-E.g. class `SubmitJobs` would be found in a file `SubmitJobs.ts`.
+E.g. class `JobSubmission` would be found in a file `JobSubmission.ts`.
  * Interface names should match file names and should start with the capital letter `I`.
-E.g. interfacd `ISubmitJobsParms` would be found in `ISubmitJobsParms.ts`.
+E.g. interfacd `IJobSubmissionParms` would be found in `IJobSubmissionParms.ts`.
  * Nested directories should be single lowercase words, named by feature.
 For example `security`, `message`, `config`.
  * Keep the directory hierarchy shallow.